Appdynamics/websphere-message-broker-extension/README.md

    This usually happenes when on a windows machine in monitor.xml you give config.yaml file path with linux file path separator */*.
 Use Windows file path separator *\* e.g. *monitors\MQMonitor\config.yaml*.
 For Windows, please specify the complete path

 7. Collect Debug Logs: Edit the file, *<MachineAgent>/conf/logging/log4j.xml* and update the level of the appender *com.appdynamics* and *com.singularity* to debug.
-Let it run for 5-10 minutes and attach the logs to a support ticket
+Let it run for 5-10 minutes and attach the logs to a support ticket.
+8. Please confirm whether the resourcestats and flowstats were enabled for the queue manager and the listener port is up.